QBIO FELLOWS 2019

 We are looking for independent postdoctoral fellows to work at the interface between the life and mathematical sciences as part of Harvard’s Initiative in Quantitative Biology and its NSF/Simons Center for the Mathematical and Statistical Analysis of Biology.
 Funds from the Simons Foundation will support the fellow for 2-3 years.
 If their work is theoretical or computational, fellows can work fully independently, whereas if their work has an experimental component it will be located in the labs of one of the 21 faculty who are associated with the grant.
 We are especially interested in those whose graduate training is in mathematics and statistics and are interested in applying their knowledge and creativity to biological problems.

-We are accepting applications on the Harvard Academic Positions portal with a rolling deadline, accessible at: http://academicpositions.harvard.edu/postings/9088
+We are accepting applications on the Harvard Academic Positions portal with a deadline of January 31st, 2020, accessible at: http://academicpositions.harvard.edu/postings/9088

 The program seeks to appoint researchers who have completed a Ph.D. within 18 months of their appointment.

 We now welcoming applications to the Visiting Scholars Program at the NSF-Simons Research Center for Mathematics of Complex Biological Systems at Harvard University.